Igitigit2/SimpleCanLib/Readme.md

 The example profile CANPingPong is derived from SimpleCANProfile and shows how to do this.
 As you can see, depending on the CAN ID, the implementation for HandleCanMessage() simply dispatches messages to other functions which are defined by an abstract class PingPongNotificationsFromCAN.
 A pointer to a class derived from PingPongNotificationsFromCAN is passed to the constructor of CANPingPong.

-In the main code (CANTest.cpp), very few things are required. most important is the class class RxFromCAN, which implements the interface defined by PingPongNotificationsFromCAN.
+In the main code (CANTest.cpp), very few things are required. most important is the class RxFromCAN, which implements the interface defined by PingPongNotificationsFromCAN.
 All incomming messages which are handled by the profile end up here.
-In the example, we simply print the received data, but in a real application, you would of course do somethimg more sophisticated.
+In the example, we simply print the received data, but in a real application, you would of course do something more sophisticated.

 Two important objects are declared in the main program, which are:
 	RxFromCAN CANBroker, which is the object handling incomming messages, and CANPingPong CANDevice(CreateCanLib(), &CANBroker), which implements our CAN profile (and all the rest).

 In the loop function messages are sent to the CAN bus by calling any of the CANDevice.CANSendXxxx() functions provided by our CAN profile.
 Most important however is that the loop functions calls CANDevice.Can1->Loop() regularly in order to pump messages through the queues.

+The reason for using the broker mechanism and the abstract classes is that I wanted to have the entire profile definition (in my case SimpleFOC running on an STM32 CPU and a higher level controller on an ESP32) in the same profile definition header file.
+Without the abstract classes and the broker this would have meant to have all the SimpleFOC stuff included on the ESP32 as well, something I clearly wantd to avoid.
+Of course, if you don't need/want all this, you can work directly on the lower level classes, e.g. SimpleCANProfile.

 ## How to use SimpleCAN in your own application
 In order to use SimpleCAN in your own applications, you need to: